 The fully enclosed, vented system includes safety interlocks and an emergency stop.
 An optional external feed system and dual lane configuration are available for high-volume production.
 ASYMTEK’s MH-900 series loaders/unloaders can also be added to create an island of automation or for inline production capability.

 Comprehensive process solutions from Nordson ASYMTEK ensure a maximum return on investment and low cost of ownership.
-From initial process development through full scale production, you are supported by our experienced worldwide engineering, applications development and technical
+From initial process development through full scale production, you are supported by our experienced worldwide engineering, applications development and technical service network.

 - Selective flux jetting improves package reliability, production throughput and material utilization